This post may contain affiliate links. Please see my disclosure for more details!

 - Preheat your oven to 180ºC/160ºC Fan, and line a 9x9" square tin with parchment paper.

-- Cream together your dairy free butter and sugar until light and fluffy.
+- Cream together your vegan butter and caster sugar until light and fluffy.

 - Add in the flour and beat again until a dough is formed!

 - Press the dough into the bottom of the tin, and bake in the oven for 25-30 minutes, or until golden on top.

 - One baked, leave to cool on the side, but still in the tin!

-- In a large heavy based saucepan, add your dairy free butter, sugar and vegan condensed milk.
+- In a large heavy based saucepan, add your vegan butter, caster sugar, golden and vegan condensed milk.

-- Melt on a low-medium heat until everything is melted and dissolved.
+- Melt on a low-medium heat until everything is melted and the sugar is dissolved.

 - Once melted, turn the heat up slightly to a medium heat and boil the mixture for 4-5 minutes, or until the mixture has started to turn more golden and thickened.
 Stir it constantly with a spatula so the bottom of the pan is scraped properly.

-- Pour the caramel onto the shortbread and leave it to set in the fridge for an hour or so!
+- Pour the caramel onto the shortbread and leave it to set in the fridge for two hours or so!

 - Once set, melt your vegan chocolate carefully and pour over!

-- Leave the bake to set in the fridge until solid, and then cut up and enjoy!
+- Leave the bake to set in the fridge until solid, and then portion and enjoy!

-- I recommend using this vegan condensed milk in this recipe!
+- I used a tin of Carnations vegan condensed milk but you can use any vegan condensed milk in this recipe!

 - I use this 9" square tin for all my brownies/millionaires recipes as it's so good!